MicroShed/boost/boost-maven/README.md

 1. Install the desired target runtime.
 2. Create a server.
 3. Install the application to the server.
-4. Configure the server appropriatly for the application.
+4. Configure the server appropriately for the application.
 5. Package the server and application into a runnable jar.

 ### Build the Boost Maven Plugin